ibm-cloud-docs/cephaas/csi-setup-install.md

     {: note}

-## Sidecar containers and image Sources
+## Sidecar containers and image sources

-The {{site.data.keyword.cephaas_short}} CSI Driver (v1.0.0) uses standard CSI sidecar containers maintained by the **Kubernetes SIG Storage community**.
+The {{site.data.keyword.cephaas_short}} CSI Driver uses standard CSI sidecar containers maintained by the **Kubernetes SIG Storage community**.
 These containers are distributed via the public registry at [registry.k8s.io/sig-storage](https://registry.k8s.io/sig-storage) and are aligned with upstream Kubernetes releases, ensuring timely updates and bug fixes.

 ### Table 1: Sidecar container versions used in v1.0.0